stellarwp/schema/docs/indexes.md

 			$indexes = new Index_Collection();

-			// Unique slugs for URL routing
+			// Unique slugs for URL routing.
 			$indexes[] = new Unique_Key( [ 'slug' ] );

-			// Full-text search on title and content
+			// Full-text search on title and content.
 			$indexes[] = new Fulltext_Index( [ 'title', 'content' ] );

-			// Fast filtering by status
+			// Fast filtering by status.
 			$indexes[] = new Classic_Index( [ 'status' ] );

 			return new Table_Schema( $table_name, $columns, $indexes );